Table of contents

 3xx status codes: "Look elsewhere"

-When you start testing for broken links you'll soon find URLs returning a code in the 3xx range.
-Those are used to indicate a resource has moved, either temporarily or permanently.
 While not a big issue (the URLs still work) these are nice to fix, as you don't know if the redirects will be available forever, and there is a (tiny) performance cost because your browser needs to send a second request to the correct URL.

 - 301 Moved Permanently Used to indicate that the resource has moved to this new location forever.
 Due to the way the spec was written, a 301 can switch from a POST to a GET.